 Others assign a much more prominent role to these units, however.
-"All soldiers shared some measure of fear," Catherine Merridale has written, and "the NKVD soldier with his pistol, shooting stragglers in the back, is an abiding image of this war" (?, 317).
-Alexander Statiev has reached a similar finding, noting the "nearly unanimous opinion of Soviet veterans [that] the threat to be sent to a penal unit strengthen[ed] discipline" (?, 745).
-Perhaps the strongest claims are made by David Glantz in his monumental study of Soviet military performance: "The iron discipline and administered by Stalin...served as the essential "glue" that bound the Red Army together as a coherent fighting force and permitted it to survive and, ultimately, prevail despite the appalling combat conditions its soldiers had to endure" (?, 582).
-This view of blocking detachments as indispensable has been echoed by a consortium of Russian military historians.
-Order No.227, they concluded, played "a major role in increasing the resilience and military activity of Soviet forces [and] in creating a turning point in the course of military operations" (?, 330).
+"All soldiers shared some measure of fear," Catherine Merridale has written, and "the NKVD soldier with his pistol, shooting stragglers in the back, is an abiding image of this war."51 Alexander Statiev has reached a similar finding, noting the "nearly unanimous opinion of Soviet veterans [that] the threat to be sent to a penal unit strengthen[ed] discipline."52 Perhaps the strongest claims are made by David Glantz in his monumental study of Soviet military performance: "The iron discipline and administered by Stalin . . . served as the essential 'glue' that bound the Red Army together as a coherent fighting force and permitted it to survive and, ultimately, prevail despite the appalling combat conditions its soldiers had to endure."53 A consortium of Russian military historians has echoed this view of blocking detachments as indispensable.
+Order No. 227, they concluded, played "a major role in increasing the resilience and military activity of Soviet forces [and] in creating a turning point in the course of military operations."54

-3.1 The Cases: Stalingrad and Kursk
+The Cases: Stalingrad and Kursk